Fgraziano/design2phase/README.md

 ## Basic usage

-All possible designs are the following:
+All possible sampling designs are the following:

 - Simple Random Sampling (SRS),
 - Case-Control (CC),